MattBashton/grolar/README.md

 parallel --progress --jobs 12 --joblog kallisto_joblog.txt < kallisto_jobs
 ```

 The above example would set of a maximum of 12 jobs simultaneously sourced from `kallisto_jobs` writing log info to the `kallisto_joblog.txt` file.
 Note that defaults such as command-line arguments and `.gft` and `index files` need to be set by editing the two shell scripts.
+The `--progress` argument will give the following info on the terminal `Computer:jobs running/jobs completed/%of started jobs/Average seconds to complete`.
 Full documentation for GNU parallel can be found [here](https://www.gnu.org/software/parallel/man.html).